JosephEoff/Simple-impedance-tester/README.md

 You'll also need this software.

-Open "Impedanceplotte.grc" with the GNU Radio Companion.
+Open "Impedanceplotter.grc" with the GNU Radio Companion.
 Enter the value of the series resistor, hook up your speaker or other device as shown in the drawing, then give the software a few seconds to analyze the impedance.

 |Sample impedance plot of a car stereo speaker|
 |---------------------------------------------|